Glasgow’s first American ranch-style home

 Pushing the boundaries

 ‘I’m in awe.
-They’re pushing the boundaries of what’s possible in every way, it’s quite epic,’ said Kevin McCloud during filming.
+They’re pushing the boundaries of what’s possible in every way, it’s quite epic,’ said Kevin McCloud when filming the Grand Designs Glasgow project.
 ‘Their ambition for their home far outstrips their £170,000 budget.’

 The couple did hire specialist teams to handle the steeply pitched sheet metal roof and pour the concrete floor, but Ben had to step in again as the roofers were struck down with Covid.
 Even the concrete pouring proved stressful.
 Desperate to stick to budget, Ben had ordered the exact quantity he needed to cover the floor – 7.5 cubic metres – but it soon became apparent they would need more.
 Fortunately the team had brought 10 cubic metres, but it was only just enough.